 Why would a director choose to appeal to logos or pathos?
 Why not both?
-Personally, the Dead Island trailer, as a stand alone film, is beautiful.
-It’s heart wrenching, dramatic and visually stunning; however, there’s a pervasive opinion that the trailer promise must be achieved.
-This mindset, a sceptical one, is different than a critical one.
-A gamer can still be excited for a video game though they may be critical of what they are shown.
+Personally, the Dead Island trailer, as a stand-alone film, is beautiful.
+It’s heart-wrenching, dramatic and visually stunning; however, there’s a pervasive opinion that the trailer promise must be achieved.
+This mindset, a skeptical one, is different than a critical one.
+A gamer can still be excited about a video game though they may be critical of what they are shown.
 This keeps us objective about our experience, not wanting to be drawn in by stunning visuals or hype.
 We have to deconstruct our experience and understand why the trailer works.

 The one area of skepticism that surrounds the trailer is this: it’s meant to sell you a product.
 The Dead Island trailer is not art for art’s sake.
 It is a highly emotional trailer that affects both the pathos and the logos of the viewer.
 However, it is still a selling point.

 The art of the trailer is a complex one.
 The most important trait a trailer requires is tact.
 They make a promise to the viewer.
 This is how the game will be, it says.
 If a video game doesn’t live up to that promise, gamers will revolt against it.
 The Dead Island trailer made its debut in February, and to this day, it is still an emotion-packed trailer.